prog4biol/pfb2019/workshops/NGS/README.md

 # NGS Workshop
-clone Mike's repoisitory.
+clone Mike's repository.
 Make sure you don't clone it into one of your other repositories.

 ```
 git clone https://github.com/mscampbell/pfb2018.git